ornea/PyCRO/README.md

 6. Adjust Timebase
 7. Adjust Vertical scale
 8. Select Coupling
+9. Large display popup for a featured paramteter See Below.
 To Do:

 1. continue implementing verticle and horizontal cursors that provide useful measurements